-- Explain the different types of primary and secondary data available to marketers from response data, to compiled and crowdsourced data.
+- Explain the different types of data available to marketing communicators from response data, to compiled and crowd-sourced data.

 - Identify which data is most effective for different target market uses.

-- Compare B2B and B2C data requirements and available data modules for targeting, segmentation, data append and Account Based Marketing.
+- Compare B2B and B2C data usage, and available data modules for targeting, segmentation, data append and Account Based Marketing Communication.

 - Investigate the importance of hierarchical data in B2B decision making.

-- Compare customer analysis, profiling, and targeting in the understanding of customer audiences.
+- Compare customer analysis, profiling and modeling in the understanding of customer audiences.